Login

 Curafutura, RVK, Santésuisse and SIA

-Curafutura, Santésuisse and the association of small and medium-sized health insurers (German abbreviation: RVK) are industry associations for Swiss health insurance companies.
+Curafutura, Santésuisse and the association of small and medium-sized health insurers (RVK) are industry associations for Swiss health insurance companies.
 They offer services to health insurers and represent their interests before the public, politicians, authorities and other players in the healthcare sector.
 Some large health insurance companies are also members of the Swiss Insurance Association (SIA).
 This association acts in the interests of the entire private insurance industry.

 Swiss Financial Market Supervisory Authority

-The Swiss Financial Market Supervisory Authority (FINMA) oversees banks, stock exchanges, financial institutions and collective investment schemes as well as their portfolio managers, fund management companies and insurance brokers.
+The Swiss Financial Market Supervisory Authority (Finma) oversees banks, stock exchanges, financial institutions and collective investment schemes as well as their portfolio managers, fund management companies and insurance brokers.
 It protects creditors, investors and policyholders and ensures the proper functioning of the financial markets.
-In the area of health insurance, FINMA is responsible for supplemental insurance companies.
+In the area of health insurance, Finma is responsible for supplemental insurance companies.

 The right insurance for every situation